ThomasWeiser/elmfire/README.md

 ## Installation

 This package is not yet available from the official package catalog, so `elm-package` will not find it.
-In the meantime please clone the repo directly from github
+In the meantime please clone the repo directly from github:

 ```sh
 cd your/project/directory
 git clone https://github.com/ThomasWeiser/elmfire.git
 ```

-and add its source directory to your project's `elm-package.json`
+and add its source directory to your project's `elm-package.json` and declare that it is using native modules:

 ```
 { ...